-At the same time, convolutional neural networks (CNNs) have proved to be very effective for computer vision and signal processing tasks [87, 24, 88, 85].
-Such a network is composed of convolutional layers, wherein the parameter matrix $W_j$ is a circulant matrix and the input $x_i^{(j-1)}$ is intepreted as a multichannel image.
-The product $W_j x_i^{(j-1)}$ then computes the convolution of the image by a trainable filter while the activation function-which are piecewise linear functions as opposed to sigmoids-can perform more complex operations that may be interpreted as image rectification, contrast normalization, or subsampling.
+circulant matrix and the input $x_i^{(j-1)}$ is interpreted as a multichannel image.
+The product $W_j x_i^{(j-1)}$ then computes the convolution of the image by a trainable filter while the activation functions-which are piecewise linear functions as opposed to sigmoids-can perform more complex operations that may be interpreted as image rectification, contrast normalization, or subsampling.
 Figure 2.3 represents the architecture of the winner of the landmark 2012 ImageNet Large Scale Visual Recognition Competition (ILSVRC) [148].
 The figure illustrates a CNN with five convolutional layers and three fully connected layers [85].
-The input vector represents the pixel values of a 224 × 224 image while the output scores represent the odds that the image belongs to each of 1,000 categories.
+The input vector represents the pixel values of a $224 \times 224$ image, while the output scores represent the odds that the image belongs to each of 1,000 categories.
 This network contains about 60 million parameters, the training of which on a few million labeled images takes a few days on a dual GPU workstation.